hturner/PlackettLuce/README.md

 Each row corresponds to a unique ordering of the four movies in this data set.
 The number of Netflix users that assigned that ordering is given in the first column, followed by the four movies in preference order.
 So for example, 68 users ranked movie 2 first, followed by movie 1, then movie 4 and finally movie 3.

-`PlackettLuce`, the model-fitting in **PlackettLuce** requires that the data are provided in the form of *rankings* rather than *orderings*, i.e. the rankings are expressed by giving the rank for each item, rather than ordering the items.
+`PlackettLuce`, the model-fitting function in **PlackettLuce** requires that the data are provided in the form of *rankings* rather than *orderings*, i.e. the rankings are expressed by giving the rank for each item, rather than ordering the items.
 We can create a `"rankings"` object from a set of orderings as follows

 ``` r
 R <- as.rankings(netflix[,-1], input = "ordering")